thisrod/Tensars.jl/README.md

 of arrays and `g^{ij}` being the inverse of `g_{ij}`.
 If you know enough multilinear algebra to see that clearly, please explain it to me.

+## TensArrays

+Arrays are the currency of Julia.
+This means that `ForwardDiff.jacobian` will continue to return an array for the forseeable future, and the only way for tensors to gain market share is if they can be bought and sold for arrays.
+Any tensor library has to like that, or lump it and accept that it tensors will be a walled garden.
+(Thanks to Michael Abbot for pointing that out at an early stage in the development of Tensars.)

+The `TensArrays` package aims to provide tensors unbiquitously, disguised as arrays.

+    julia> J_matrix = ForwardDiff.jacobian(f, v)

+    julia> using TensArrays

+julia> J_matrix = TensArray(J_matrix, size(f(v)), size(v))
+1×24 TensArray{Float64,2}:
+ 1.0  1.0  1.0  1.0  1.0  1.0  1.0  1.0  …  1.0  1.0  1.0  1.0  1.0  1.0  1.0

+    julia> J_matrix isa AbstractMatrix
+    true

+    julia> using Tensars

+    julia> Tensar(J_matrix)
+    1-vector ← 2×3×4 Tensar{Float64}

+This is a deliberately minimalist library, to reduce the performance cost and encourage functions like `jacobian` to return a `TensArray`.
+As a result, the tensor nature is fragile.  `J_matrix` will revert to an `Array` if it is broadcast with anything except a scalar or `TensArray`, or if it is reshaped or broadcast in a way that is inconsistent with its tensor dimensions.
+The intention is that code that wishes to use the tensor information in a `TensArray` will convert it to a `Tensar` as soon as possible, or to the author's favorite way to represent tensors.

+    julia> 2J_matrix
+    1×24 TensArray{Float64,2}:
+     2.0  2.0  2.0  2.0  2.0  2.0  2.0  2.0  …  2.0  2.0  2.0  2.0  2.0  2.0  2.0

+    julia> ans + rand(size(J_matrix)...)
+    1×24 Array{Float64,2}:
+     2.634  2.40308  2.28292  2.75842  …  2.1715  2.74704  2.2228  2.66855

+    julia> reshape(J_matrix, 1, 2, 3, 4)
+    TensArray

+    julia> reshape(J_matrix, 1, 12, 2)
+    Array

+I'm still thinking about how this should interact with lazy reshaping.
+It is unlikely to be implemented reliably until someone thinks harder about nested array wrappers.

+Array dimensions can not be a mixture of row and column tensor dimensions.

+    julia> A_matrix = TensArray(A_matrix, (2,3,4), (5,6));

+    julia> size(A_matrix)
+    (24, 30)

+    julia> reshape(A_matrix, 6, 4, 30)
+    6×4×30 TensArray

+    julia> reshape(A_matrix, 48, 15)
+    48×15 Array

 ## Future work